aedobbyn/menu-builder/compile/writeup.md

 ### Solve menu

 Okay so our output of `solve_it()` is an informative but long list.
-We want an easy way to solve a menu and get its solution back.
+It has all the building blocks we need to create a solved menu; now we just need to extract those parts and glue them together in the right ways.
 Here's where `solve_menu()` comes in.

 `solve_menu()` takes one main argument: the result of a call to `solve_it()`.
 Since we've written the return value of `solve_it()` to contain the original menu *and* a vector of solution amounts -- that is, the amount we're multiplying each portion size by in order to arrive at our solution -- we can combine these to get our solved menu.